Cancer Health and Wellness Coach (Cancer Coach) Training Program

 We provide an overview of whole person assessment based on a biopsychosocial-spiritual framework and wellness models and tools that can be used in the assessment process.
 We explore the Travis Illness-Wellness Continuum and the predisposing and perpetuating factors contributing to illness/wellness in cancer, life context and the personal, disease and social determinant factors that impact on self-management, health behaviors, and wellness.
 We discuss differentiation between wellness and well-being in cancer population.
 The risk factors for disability, morbidity and mortality in cancer are also explored.
 You will apply agenda setting and formulate a coaching plan based on the patient’s priorities, values, strengths and comprised of short-term and long-term health outcome goals.

-Deeper dive into principles, processes and practice of Motivational Interviewing and the application of OARS with cancer clients.
-The Gordon Communication Model is elaborated and the application of STEMS to facilitate coaching conversations.
-Emphasis will be placed on deepening consolidation of MI and application of advanced skills in OARS including complex reflections (amplified, double sided, metaphor, periscope reflections) adding feelings to complex reflections, reframing reflections, perspective shifts and insights).
+In this module you will learn the principles, processes and practice of Motivational Interviewing and its application with cancer clients.
+The Gordon Communication Model is elaborated and skills to facilitate coaching conversations.
+Emphasis will be placed on consolidation of MI and application of advanced skills in OARS including complex reflections (amplified, double sided,metaphor, periscope reflections) adding feelings to complex reflections, reframing reflections,perspective shifts and insights).
+Additionally, skills for evoking change talk as the driver of behavioural change and softening sustain talk and rolling with resistance will be applied.

 In this session, you will take a deeper dive into change talk as the driver of behaviour change and differentiating from sustain talk.
 You will be provided with evidence for how change talk plays a role in health behaviour change and improved health outcomes.
 You will get an opportunity to be selective in which information is exchanged in an MI adherent fashion using the technique of elicit-provide-elicit.
 The art of softening sustain talk will be covered.
 You will have an opportunity to practice responding to change talk using your OARS with a focus on complex and double-sided reflections as the mechanism of reinforcing change talk.